News

 Entitled “The Bows,” the House's new Haute Joaillerie collection celebrates the sophisticated elegance of bows and ribbon, key elements in the Haute Couture range.
 “The knot represents elegance,” says Barbier.
 The knot epitomises both prestige and free creativity, whether the pageantry of the Court, Yves Saint Laurent's symbol of feminine emancipation, or the extravagance and swirling creativity of John Galliano at Christian Dior.
 This theme also echoes the knot meticulously integrated between each pearl in a Mikimoto piece, a symbol of exceptional craftsmanship and tradition.

 “In Tokyo, 30 designers work together in the ateliers to bring these unique creations to life.
 A major research project was carried out on Mikimoto archives, art deco drawings, which have been reworked,” explains Barbier.
 “They are all unique pieces.
 The stones are very important and cannot be recovered.”
 The pieces are made in the Mikimoto workshop in Japan.
 Then, the House usually presents its Haute Joaillerie collections in its Paris boutique.
 This season, the pieces will cross the Place Vendôme to be exhibited at the Hôtel d'Évreux, by invitation only.
-The collection will first be exhibited in Paris, followed by a second presentation in Tokyo,
+The collection will first be exhibited in Paris, followed by a second presentation in Tokyo.

 “It's the eye, it's the hand.
 Artificial intelligence will have a hard time with us.”